Visit Galleria Nazionale d’Arte Moderna e Contemporanea by Villa Borghese

 Must See Museums in Rome

 Since 2016 the museum has benefited from autonomous management.
 The new director Cristiana Collu gave new life to the collection, now enriched with pieces up until the 21st century, and rearranged according to the concept well expressed by the Shakespearian quote “Time is out of joint.”
 The idea behind this arrangement is that time “has to be reset through new and unexpected relationships within the symbolic space of the museum, as a flow of memories bringing together works of different periods.”
 In each room there are works belonging to different time periods, realized in different media, according to different styles and belonging to different art movements.
 And yet there is always communication among them through assonance, contrast, reference or cross-reference.
 It’s up to you to find and appreciate the common thread in these rooms that allows to connect present and past.

 The museum does a great job at involving any kind of public, spacing its activities from educational programs for schools to workshops for seniors, always paying attention to any visitors’ needs.
 The objective is to give the public the grammar to understand and enjoy the syntax of the works preserved and exposed in the museum.

-The Galleria is closed on weekends.
 Learn more about the latest activities, events and temporary exhibitions at the Galleria Nazionale on its official website.